 When either writing or speaking, using appropriate statistics can help prove or disprove your point.
+Statistics can help provide concrete examples of a larger trend, give the basis for an important chart or graph, or make theoretical arguments tangible.
 This works best with statistics from reliable resources.
-Each of the links provided can lead you to reliable--quotable statistics.
 Logically weaving statistics into your essays, papers, or speeches will strengthen your work.

 The largest collector of statistics is the (US) federal government, and much of the data is available on government websites, often on the site of the agency or office (Department of Education, Office of Environmental Management, etc.) that is responsible for collecting the data.

 You can find statistics in many of our library databases.